Your Comprehensive Guide to Millennials in the Workplace

 Why Millennials Matter in the Workplace

 All that talk about millennials in the workforce, but why do they matter?
 To start, millennials are currently the largest generation in the US labor force.
 According to Pew Research, 35% of all US workers are millennials.
-With over a third of the workforce being millennials, they’re not a group you can ignore.

 millennials in the workplace

-What Millennials Seek in the Workplace
+What Millennials Want in the Workplace

-Above all else, millennials want two things—fair compensation and work-life balance.
-They want to be compensated fairly for their work, and they want to actually have a life outside of work.
-It’s not unreasonable to want a competitive, living wage for full-time work.
-And it’s not unreasonable to take the stance of “I work to live, not live to work.”
+In other words: They want to be compensated fairly for their work, and they want to actually have a life outside of work.
+It’s reasonable to want a competitive, living wage for full-time work.
+It’s also reasonable to take the stance of “I work to live, not live to work.”

-Another thing millennials seek in the workplace is purpose and corporate social responsibility (CSR).
-Millennials are very attentive to the world around them, injustices, inequality, etc. They want to feel like they are part of something bigger than themselves and are actively making the world a better place.
-And as you’d guess, they also expect things like diversity and inclusion to be the standard.
+They want to feel like they’re part of something bigger than themselves and are actively making the world a better place.
+They also expect things like diversity and inclusion to be the standard.

 millennials in the workplace

-Challenges Faced by Millennials
+Challenges Faced by Millennials in the Workplace

 Adapting the Workplace for Millennials